Jump to navigation

 The Colorado Department of Human Services, Office of Behavioral Health (OBH) is committed to providing behavioral health providers with additional guidance and resources throughout the COVID-19 public health emergency.
 This webpage will serve as the hub for all COVID-19-related information from OBH.

 OBH remains open for business and continues to serve Coloradans in need as well as to support providers.
-Governor Jared Polis's safer-at-home model does not change our expectations of behavioral health providers.
+Governor Jared Polis's Protect Our Neighbors model does not change our expectations of behavioral health providers.
 Providers should review OBH's expectations on continuing emergency services during this time.

 >> Visit the State of Colorado COVID-19 website <<